 Degrees of “me, myself and I” narcissism

-At the moment, there are 409 million posts on Instagram with #selfie hashtag!
+At the moment, there are more than 400 million posts on Instagram with #selfie hashtag!
 The movement seems unstoppable.
-As soon as you publish your own selfie, thousands of others push it down the newsfeed, into the oblivion.
+As soon as you publish your own selfie, thousands of others push it down the newsfeed, into oblivion.
 For most, it is not a discouraging event.

 Death Railway Museum and Kanchanaburi War Cemetery

-Kanchanaburi does provide background information for anyone interested in the context.
+Kanchanaburi does provide background information for anyone interested in the context of its ‘attractions’.